Looking for your next cycling jersey?

 If you have a jersey with too short of sleeves, you’re going to feel some uncomfortable pinching in your armpits, which can ruin your ride.
 That’s why most sleeves end just above the elbow today, to ensure total comfort.

-Jerseys more geared toward racing are going to have shorter torsos, which cuts down on pocket size, but helps with weight and aerodynamics.
+Jerseys more geared toward racing will have shorter torsos, which cuts down on pocket-size but helps with weight and aerodynamics.
 The less material there is, the smaller the chance it can flap in the wind.

 Cycling jerseys also have to be practical, which really comes down to pockets.

-Pretty much all cycling jerseys feature three pockets, which are used to store snacks, keys and a cellphone.
-But some jerseys such as the Le Col Pro Air Nexus Jersey include a fourth pocket that typically features a zipper and is waterproof.
+Pretty much all cycling jerseys feature three pockets used to store snacks, keys, and a cellphone.
+But some jerseys, such as the Le Col Pro Air Nexus Jersey, include a fourth pocket that typically features a zipper and is waterproof.

-When it comes to pockets, you can find snacks that easily fit into any size, but you need to look at the size of your cell phone, which likely comes with you on all rides.
+When it comes to pockets, you can find snacks that easily fit into any size, but you need to look at your cell phone size, which likely comes with you on all rides.

-Make sure the pocket is deep enough such as the Santini Redux Genio Jersey to cover your entire phone, which could be trickier if you use larger phones, like the iPhone 12 Pro Max.
+Ensure the pocket is deep enough, such as the Santini Redux Genio Jersey, to cover your entire phone, which could be trickier if you use larger phones, like the iPhone 12 Pro Max.
 Smaller phone users shouldn’t have too difficult of a time finding a jersey with accommodating pockets.